Table of Contents

 And the answer to that question is….

-Data suggests a different story altogether.
+In the difference between AP language and literature, data suggests a different story altogether.
 With a pass rate of 60% and 62% for AP literature and AP language respectively, the pass rates aren’t too high, and more often students get grades lower than 5 suggesting that scoring isn’t easy either.

 So yes, certainly both these APs do take a lot of effort to score better than other averages but it certainly has been a popular choice.